Yshtti/Sale-Dashboard-advanced-/README.md

 # advanced Sale data analysis(by using Excel)
-I developed a comprehensive Excel project, creating dashboards and tables for data analysis.
-The process involved data cleaning, preprocessing, and visualization.
-I used advanced features like macros to automate tasks, demonstrating strong skills in data management.

 ##Project Objectives

 This project's objective is to deliver a fully automated Excel dashboard designed to answer the client's core business questions: